benwei/jschat/Readme.md

 * support web client to send message as broadcast to all user
 * tested with chrome, firefox, saffari latest versions
 * support command line client (nodejs) to send message
-* support Enter Key to send message directly, shift + CTRL for se
+* support Enter Key to send message directly, shift + CTRL for new line
 * let others can connect Chat Board

 # Get started